 If you want to serve this vegan bulletproof coffee as a keto snack, instead of breakfast, it is fine to add some keto vegan ingredients that slightly up the carbs of your drink.
 Some tasty additions are:

-This bulletproof vegan coffee makes a fulfilling vegan keto breakfast served with tofu scramble or my no-bake hemp seeds breakfast bar or chia seeds pudding.
 Below are the best vegan keto breakfasts to pair with your cups of coffee.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.